gnachman/iterm2-website/source/_includes/3.3/documentation-variables.md

 #### Session Name
   * `autoNameFormat` - This is an interpolated string from which the `autoName` variable is computed.
 It can be modified by changing the "Session Name" field in **Edit Session…**, by a trigger that sets the session name, or by an OSC control sequence that sets the icon title.
 It is initialized to the profile name when a new session is created.
   * `autoName` - The result of evaluating the `autoNameFormat` interpolated string.
 This attempts to match the user's intuition of the what the session's name is.
-  * `name` - The session's name, which is what's shown in the tab bar (excluding tmux integration decoration).
+  * `name` - The formatted name as it appears in the tab bar (excluding tmux integration decoration).
+For example, if the profile is configured to show the session name and job, this would take a value like `My Profile (vim)`.
   * `presentationName` - The session name exactly as it appears in the session title bar.
   * `terminalIconName` - The "icon" title, as set by the control sequence OSC 0 or OSC 1.
   * `terminalWindowName` - The "window" title, as set by the control sequence OSC 0 or OSC 2.